thayton/thayton.github.io/_posts/2014-11-28-form-handling-with-mechanize-and-beautifulsoup.md

 ### Control selection using a predicate function

-Use predicate functions in conjunction with regular-expressions to select controls with a form that match a specific pattern:
+Use predicate functions in conjunction with regular-expressions to select controls within a form that match a specific pattern:

 {% highlight python %}
 import re